 The final major factor was tumour type, as more women than men in the study had adenocarcinoma (51% versus 33%), which is the most common type of lung cancer and has a higher survival rate.
 Importantly, women with adenocarcinoma had significantly longer survival than men with adenocarcinoma after adjusting for smoking status, which further suggests that tumour biology plays a role.

 As the type and timing of treatment has the biggest impact on survival, the study authors say that the next step is to evaluate patients’ and family members’ choices and perceptions of treatment.

 “There’s a need for better understanding around sex differences regarding treatment access and patient choice.”

 Commenting on the findings in an accompanying editorial in the journal, Dr Claudia Poleri from María Ferrer Hospital in Argentina says that this study confirms that more can be done to improve survival rates.

 “It is necessary to implement screening programs and build artificial intelligence diagnostic algorithms considering the role of sex and gender equity to ensure that innovative technologies do not induce disparities in clinical care,” Dr Poleri says.

-The 45 and Up Study is the largest ongoing study of healthy ageing in the Southern Hemisphere.
+The 45 and Up Study is the largest ongoing study of healthy ageing in Australia, and one of the largest in the world.
 It’s made possible thanks to more than 250,000 dedicated participants across NSW, who are kindly sharing their health information with us to help create a healthier Australia.